-CITATIONS WERE ADDED WHERE PROMPTED – 9 ADDITIONAL CITATIONS I wanted information on the stocking of Ross Barnett: 1) How often do they stock largemouth bass?
+AUTHORS’ RESPONSE: CITATIONS WERE ADDED WHERE PROMPTED – 9 ADDITIONAL CITATIONS I wanted information on the stocking of Ross Barnett: 1) How often do they stock largemouth bass?
 2) At what size do they stock largemouth bass?
 3) Are they stocking Florida Bass?
 If so, is there any work to ensure proper identification?

-ADDED INFORMATION TO METHODS (STUDY SITE)
+AUTHORS’ RESPONSE: ADDED INFORMATION TO METHODS (STUDY SITE)

 4) Could stocking be influencing the trends that you are seeing?

-ADDED A PARAGRAPH IN THE DISCUSSION TO ADDRES THIS QUESTION I also was left asking: 1) Why were regulations changed over the past 3 decades?
+AUTHORS’ RESPONSE: ADDED A PARAGRAPH IN THE DISCUSSION TO ADDRESS THIS QUESTION I also was left asking: 1) Why were regulations changed over the past 3 decades?
 2) What spurred these decisions?
 3) What were the specific goals for each differing length-limit?

-REGULATION CHANGES WERE GENERALLY FUELED BY REQUESTS FROM ORGANIZED ANGLER GROUPS.
+AUTHORS’ RESPONSE: REGULATION CHANGES WERE GENERALLY FUELED BY REQUESTS FROM ORGANIZED ANGLER GROUPS.
 NEVERTHELESS, IN CRAFTING REGULATIONS THE AGENCY BALANCED ANGLER WANTS WITH THE NEED TO MAINTAIN DYNAMIC POPULATIONS OF BASS AND THEIR PREY WHILE CONSIDERING THE NEEDS OF ENTIRE ANGLING CONSTITUENCY.
 THE LAST TWO SENTENCEs UNDER THE HARVEST REGULATIONS SUBSECTION ENCAPSULATES THIS.
 IT WOULD BE TRICKY TO PROVIDE MORE DETAILS ABOUT THE SPECIFIC GOALS; WHILE THE DATA WERE ADEQUATELY PRESERVED, PARTICULARS ABOUT GOALS AND OBJECTIVES ASSOCIATED WITH EACH REGULATION CHANGE WERE NOT.
 In the discussion, you begin with describing your analysis, however, I would have much rather seen the biggest findings of your work: fisheries metrics aren’t responding to length-limits.
 Although I agree that your analyses were interesting and aided in your conclusions, it’s not the highlight of the paper.
 As such, I would recommend restructuring your discussion to reflect that.

-THE DISCUSSION NOW BEGINS WITH A DIFFERENT PARAGRAPH AS SUGGESTED FURTHER BELOW BY THIS REVIEWER Line by Line Comments: Line 26: Please be consistent with the use of a dash when using the term “length-limit.”
+AUTHORS’ RESPONSE: THE DISCUSSION NOW BEGINS WITH A DIFFERENT PARAGRAPH AS SUGGESTED FURTHER BELOW BY THIS REVIEWER Line by Line Comments: Line 26: Please be consistent with the use of a dash when using the term “length-limit.”
 Based on looking at other articles within NAJFM, I would recommend removing it.

-WE REVIEWED EVERY OCCURRENCE.
+AUTHORS’ RESPONSE: WE REVIEWED EVERY OCCURRENCE.
 THROUGHOUT, “LENGTH LIMIT” IS NOW HYPHENATED ONLY WHEN IT MODIFIES A NOUN, I.E. LENGTH-LIMIT REGULATION, BUT NOT WHEN THEY FOLLOW A NOUN, I.E. MINIMUM LENGTH LIMIT.
-WHITHOUT THE HYPHEN THE SENTENCE CAN BECOME CONFUSING.
+WITHOUT THE HYPHEN THE SENTENCE CAN BECOME CONFUSING.
 HOWEVER, EDITORS FIND A LOT OF EXCEPTION AND WE WILL ACCEPT WHATEVER THE JOURNAL’S EDITORIAL OFFICE WANTS TO DO.
 Line 26: insert “by fisheries management agencies” after implemented.

-DONE Line 27: Replace “key” with “particular.”
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 27: Replace “key” with “particular.”

-DONE Line 28: insert “by anglers” after harvest.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 28: insert “by anglers” after harvest.

-DONE Line 29: change to: “implementation of harvest regulations”
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 29: change to: “implementation of harvest regulations”

-DONE Line 30: Replace “show” with “manifest”
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 30: Replace “show” with “manifest”

-DONE Line 39: The closing sentence of the abstract could be strengthened.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 39: The closing sentence of the abstract could be strengthened.
 Make the reader want to continue reading here because the study is interesting!

-REWORDED Line 50: Insert: “However, using length restrictions…”
+AUTHORS’ RESPONSE: THE SUGGESTED PASSAGE HAS BEEN REWORDED TO STRENGTHEN THE MESSAGE Line 50: Insert: “However, using length restrictions…”

-DONE Line 60: Add evidence in the form of citations to your statement that: “Well-organizing angler groups can exert pressure on fisheries management agencies to modify length limits based on perceived gains in catch or size structure.”
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Line 60: Add evidence in the form of citations to your statement that: “Well-organizing angler groups can exert pressure on fisheries management agencies to modify length limits based on perceived gains in catch or size structure.”
 Readers might be interested.

-DONE Lines 70-72: I’m not sure that this sentence is needed.
+AUTHORS’ RESPONSE: THE SUGGESTED EDIT HAS BEEN DONE Lines 70-72: I’m not sure that this sentence is needed.
 It’s almost like a hypothesis, but its more speculation.
 Either change the structure of the sentence to be more concrete, or remove.